News & Events

 - Isfield Dancing Club holds regular twice a month Wednesday evening sessions, 8-10pm, at the Village Hall, with occasional special event nights.
 This is a very enjoyable, relaxed evening and a great opportunity to learn and display your dancing skills.
 For more details please contact Ron Levett on 01825 750404.

-- Blackbird Arts, run by Isfield artist Adele Scantlebury, are holding another Woodblock printing workshop on Saturday 15th July, 10am to 5pm, to teach the basic techniques using a wooden spoon; design, carve and print from your own woodblock.
+- Blackbird Arts, run by Isfield artist Adele Scantlebury, are holding another Woodblock printing workshop on Saturday 7th October, 10am to 5pm, to teach the basic techniques using a wooden spoon; design, carve and print from your own woodblock.
+In addition there will be another Mosaic workshop on Saturday 4th November, 10am to 5pm.
 Places are limited - for more details and to book contact Adele on 07969 119479 or email and take a look at the website.

 This Year's Frost Fair; Sunday 26th November 2017